User Community Service Desk Downloads

 Splits the data flow into three streams based on the ONE expression condition.

-2. In Condition, define a condition to split the data using ONE expressions.
-Data that satisfies the condition will be sent to the output out_true, data that does not satisfy the condition will be sent to the output out_false.
-All input data will be output to out_all.
+In Condition, define a condition to split the data using ONE expressions.
+Data that satisfies the condition is sent to the output out_true, data that does not satisfy the condition is sent to the output out_false.
+All input data is output to out_all.
 From these outputs, create connections to further steps as required.

 split step